 Jul 062021

-Upaya Sangha of Tucson is now offering Monday through Saturday online morning (6:30– 7:00am) and evening (7:00 – 7:30 pm) group Zazen (sitting meditation) sessions via Zoom.
+Upaya Sangha of Tucson is now offering Monday through Friday online morning (6:30– 7:00am) group Zazen (sitting meditation) sessions via Zoom.
 Rev. Lynda Jinchi Zwinger, is generously volunteering to host and guide these sessions.
-Sunday is a “personal practice day,” with no online meditation sessions.
-Click on the Web address below to join any of these Monday through Saturday sessions:
+Saturday mornings are regular weekly sangha meetings, and Sunday is a “personal practice day,” with no online meditation session.
+Click on the Web address below to join any of these Monday through Friday sessions.
+Also note that Upaya Zen Center provides free online streaming daily meditation sessions https://www.upaya.org/events/

 6:30-7:000 am Morning Sit